 Binge drinking is when a person drinks an excessive amount of alcohol in a very short amount of time.
-What constitutes excessive drinking?
+What constitutes the behavior of heavy drinkers?
 Well, it differs between men and women.
-Binge drinking for men is consuming 5 or more drinks in about two hours, and for women it’s 4 drinks.
+Binge drinking for men is consuming 5 or more drinks in about two hours, and for women, it’s 4 drinks.

 The CDC says that binge drinking is the most common, costly, and deadly pattern of excessive alcohol use in the United States.
 According to the National Institute on Alcohol Abuse and Alcoholism, 26.9 percent of people aged 18 and older participate in binge drinking.
 It’s incredibly common.
 However, most people who binge drink are not alcohol dependent meaning that they don’t typically need to consume alcohol in order to function on a day to day basis.

 If you have to ask, you might have a drinking problem.
 Take our assessment here.